Prosen-Ghosh/taxi-near-me/README.md

 ```bash
 cp .env.example .env
 ```
-make the nessary changes in the `.env` file.
+Default host and port will be `http://localhost:5000/api` or make the nessary changes in the `.env` file.

 ## Installation Backend